Ricardo Allen

-Early years
+Early life

 Allen attended Mainland High School in Daytona Beach, Florida.
 Allen committed to Purdue University on October 16, 2009.

 College career

 As a freshman at Purdue in 2010, Allen recorded 73 total tackles, 3.5 tackles-for-loss, one sack, three interceptions, two pick-sixes, and seven passes defended.
 As a sophomore in 2011, he recorded 79 total tackles, three tackles-for-loss, three interceptions, one pick-six, one forced fumble, and seven passes defended.
 As a junior in 2012, Allen broke the Purdue record for interceptions for touchdowns.
 In total, he recorded 45 total tackles, four sacks, one tackle-for-loss, one pick six, and five passes defended.
 He was a second team All-Big Ten Conference selection.
 As a senior in 2013, he recorded 53 total tackles, four tackles-for-loss, one sack, six interceptions, three passes defended, and one forced fumble.